MR-Addict/github-users/README.md

 ## 1. What's it for?

 This project help you manage your github followers.
-It can help find:
+It can help manage:

 - Who're your followers
 - Who you're following